 Raising Ceiling Height

-When a roof or ceiling is raised, there is a strong chance your HVAC system—not to mention your electrical system—will be impacted, especially if you have central heating and air conditioning.
-Working with electrical and HVAC systems is the biggest argument for hiring a contractor to work on this renovation project.
+When a roof or ceiling is raised, there is a strong chance your HVAC system—and electrical system—will be impacted, especially if you have central heating and air conditioning.
+Working with complicated electrical and HVAC systems is the biggest argument for hiring a roofing contractor to work on this renovation project.
 A contractor will keep you from being injured and will also make sure your home is safe.

-If you have met with a contractor and you find that your home is not the best candidate for having the ceiling raised, or if the renovation is cost-prohibitive, there are still options for you.
-Raising the roof may not be an option anymore—unless you’re on the dance floor—but you can still work with your low ceiling.
+If you have met with a contractor and you find that your home is not the best candidate for having the ceiling raised, or if the renovation is cost-prohibitive, there are still options for you for modifying your low ceiling.

-Since you have your home’s blueprints accessible, take a look to see if there are any beams hiding in your ceiling.
-Exposed beams or planks are a popular way to make the best of low-ceiling-ed rooms, especially if you live in a historic home.
-Take advantage of the structure—or bones—of your home.
+- Take advantage of your home’s bones.
+If you have your home’s blueprints accessible, take a look to see if there are any beams hiding in your ceiling.
+Exposed beams or planks are a popular way to make the best of rooms with low ceilings, especially if you live in a historic home.